kcc-community/kcc-docs/en-us/README.md

 6.How to stake contract nodes?

->Users can call the stake method of the validator contract to stake any node.
-The minimum staked amount for each validator is 32 KCS.
+>Users can call the `vote` method of the validator contract to stake any node.
+The minimum staked amount for each validator is 1 KCS.

 7.How to unlock the staked amount?

->If users want to retrieve the staked KCS, they need to call the unstake method of the validators contract to unlock the staked amount.
-After 86,400 blocks were generated (3 days), call the withdrawStaking method of the validators contract to get the staked KCS back.
+>If users want to retrieve the staked KCS, they need to call the `revokeVote` method of the validators contract to unlock the staked amount.
+After 86,400 blocks were generated (3 days), call the `withdraw` method of the validators contract to get the staked KCS back.

 8.Get stuck when using MetaMask (including but not limited to transfer stuck or delay, problem of data display, etc.)